lsst-dm/dmtn-205/index.rst

 A dataset may not have ``quantum_input.actually_used`` if ``dataset.actually_produced`` is ``false``.
 Note that these states build on each other; we say e.g. "predicted *only*" when an input is not available (and by extension, not actual).

-.. [#unique_labels] It may make more sense to make task labels non-unique, except within a particular collection, in order to allow the label to have different meanings in different pipelines or change its definition more easily over time.
-   This would analogous to the `RFC-804 <https://jira.lsstcorp.org/browse/RFC-804>`_ proposal for dataset type non-uniqueness, however, and as long as dataset type names *are* globally unique, and task labels are used to produce dataset type names (e.g. ``<label>_metadata`` or ``<label>_config``, there's relatively little to be gained from making label uniqueness apply only within a collection.
-   The definition of those dataset types (which must be globally unique) would still effectively force global label uniqueness.

 Open questions and variants
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^